Is My Home Suitable for a Heat Pump?

 - Is your loft insulated to at least 200mm?
 Yes = good.
 No = top it up (cheap and easy).

 - What do you currently heat with?
 Gas, oil, or LPG = BUS grant eligible.
-Electric = still beneficial but no BUS grant currently.

 - Do you have space for a hot water cylinder?
 Existing cylinder = easy.
-Need to find space = usually manageable.

-What If My Home Is Not "Perfect"?
+What If My Home Is Not Perfect?

 Frequently Asked Questions